 NBC discovered that it had interviewed the now-infamous Jerry Sandusky back in 1987.
 You can believe they rolled out the video first thing Monday morning to make everyone gag.
 Hang on to your cookies:

 Isn’t that just delightful?
 In hindsight (not Joe Paterno hindsight, mind you, real-world hindsight), it seems more and more like he would take every opportunity to employ double-speak.
-Or, maybe pedophiles simply talk this way naturally.
+Or, maybe people who are suspected of being pedophiles simply talk this way naturally.
 I’m not sure.
-I’m not a pedophile, so I can’t speak to the way their brains work.
+I’m not a suspected pedophile, so I can’t speak to the way their brains work.
 But this made me somewhat nauseous:

 “…sometimes they don’t want it, they don’t understand what you’re trying to do, but they wanna be disciplined.”